Rock Machine Motorcycle Club: Quebec Biker war

-"We believe everybody deserves a second chance," a representative for the Rock Machine stated.
-"We won't throw our members out who are in jail.
-We don't abandon our brothers that are in jail."
+Second incarnation

+In 2007, the former Winnipeg chapter of the Bandidos renamed themselves the Rock Machine.
+After the first president of the Winnipeg Bandido chapter, Michael Sandham, was arrested in June 2006, he was replaced as president by Ron Burling, who became the driving force behind the new Rock Machine.
+The second version of the Rock Machine has no connection with the first version, and just uses the name and the same patch.
+The website of the second version of the Rock Machine has a "gone, but not forgotten" section devoted to murdered members that failed to list a single Rock Machine biker killed during the Quebec Biker War, but listed the eight Bandidos killed in the Shedden Massacre.

-Many dispute the Rock Machine's claims of leaving behind their criminal past including prominent Canadian crime journalist, Jerry Langton who argued that the Rock Machine had recruited Ron Burling into their ranks when he was already in prison serving a 17-year sentence for assault and kidnapping as he maintained that only a criminal organization would recruit a violent criminal such as Burling as a member.
-Typical of the members of the Rock Machine was Ron Burling, who had been selected to become the Rock Machine Winnipeg chapters first president, he was described by Langton as a man with a shaven head, bushy goatee beard, his entire body covered in tattoos except for his face and described him as a "physically huge man".
+Typical of the members of the Rock Machine was the president of the Winnipeg chapter, Ron Burling, described by the journalist Jerry Langton as a man with a shaven head, bushy goatee beard, his entire body covered in tattoos except for his face, and "physically huge".
 Burling's Facebook profile described him as "a member of the Rock Machine Nomads" and his occupation as "Edmonton Maximum Security Penitentiary General Population".
-Burling had been convicted of a brazen kidnapping and assault.
-On 8 February 2005 as a member of the Bandidos Winnipeg chapter, Burling had smashed through the window of a car to remove a drug dealer named Adam Amundsen from his vehicle.
-Burling then beat Amundsen for several hours with a baseball bat and his fists to encourage him to pay back a $6,000 dollar drug debt owned to the Bandidos.
-In addition, Burling used a knife to slice off a tattoo off Amundsen's body and then finally used a sledgehammer to smash every bone in Amundsen's index finger and then cut off the tip of his finger.
+He had been convicted of a brazen kidnapping and assault in Toronto.
+On 8 February 2005, as a member of the Bandidos, Burling smashed through the window of a car to yank out a drug dealer named Adam Amundsen.
+Burling then beat Amundsen for several hours with a baseball bat and his fists to encourage him to pay a $6,000 drug debt owned to the Bandidos.
 Burling was convicted of assault and kidnapping, and threatened both the judge and the crown attorneys with violence when his appeal was quashed.
 Burling tried to lift the bench to throw at somebody, but was tasered by the court marshals.

-Edward Winterhalder, an ex-Bandido president who was involved in the process of patching in the original Rock Machine also gave his opinion on the clubs claims saying: “They have claimed that they have learned from the mistakes that were made in the past, that everybody involved in the new Rock Machine is going to have a job and they are not going to allow anybody to be selling drugs for a living.”
+Burling was one of the founding members of the new Rock Machine in 2008.
+Langton mocked the claims that the second Rock Machine had no connections with criminality, noting that Burling had joined the Rock Machine while he was in prison for assault.
+Most of the chapters of the second Rock Machine exist only on the internet.
+One policeman told Langton about the Rock Machine: "Internet bikers?
+LOL!"